Thomas Erskine, 6th Earl of Kellie: Life

 His father Alexander Erskine, 5th Earl of Kellie, was incarcerated at Edinburgh Castle for supporting the Jacobites in the Jacobite rising of 1745.
 His mother, Janet Pitcairn, was the daughter of a celebrated physician and poet.
 Born in Edinburgh, Thomas attended the Royal High School before leaving around 1752 for Mannheim in Germany to study under the elder Johann Stamitz.
 After his father's death in 1756, Alexander returned to Scotland as a virtuoso violinist and composer, nicknamed "Fiddler Tam".

 He began propagating the modern Mannheim style, of which he was to become widely acknowledged as the leading British exponent.
 Six of his three-movement "Overtures" (Symphonies) were published in Edinburgh in 1761.
 James Boswell borrowed five guineas from Erskine on 20 October 1762, and on 26 May 1763 took him on a visit to Lord Eglinton's in London, where the overture the Earl composed for the popular pastiche The Maid of the Mill (at Covent Garden in 1765) became exceptionally popular.
 In 1767 the Earl returned to Scotland, where he became a leading light of the Edinburgh Musical Society, acting as deputy governor, and as an able violinist directed the concerts in St Cecillia's Hall in Niddry Street (formerly Niddry's Wynd), Edinburgh.

 An active Freemason, he was elected the fourth Grand Master of the Grand Lodge of the Ancients at London in 1760 and served in that office for six years.
 He also served as the twenty-fourth Grand Master Mason of the Grand Lodge of Scotland from 1763 to 1765.

+In addition to his musical and social pursuits, Thomas Erskine was actively involved in the intellectual circles of his time.
+His friendship with prominent figures such as James Boswell and his contributions to the Edinburgh Musical Society solidified his position as a key cultural figure in 18th-century Scotland.
+His influence extended beyond music, contributing to the broader cultural and intellectual landscape of the Scottish Enlightenment.

 In 1775, while returning from a continental trip, Thomas almost died in a shipwreck off of the English Channel.
 The tale was captured in the following poem which is believed to have been written by Thomas' kinsman Henry Erskine.

-"In ancient story this I've found,

-That no Musician e'er was drown'd.

-A harp was then, or I mistake it,

-Much better than the best cork-jacket;